Gregory Woods: Career

-He has discussed aspects of LGBT culture on Kaleidoscope, the Today programme, and Front Row (BBC Radio 4); Night Waves and The Essay (BBC Radio 3); as well as during various programmes on BBC Radio 5 Live, BBC Radio Scotland, BBC Radio Ulster, and other regional radio stations.
+He has discussed aspects of LGBT culture on Kaleidoscope, the Today programme, and Front Row (BBC Radio 4); Night Waves, The Essay and Sunday Feature (BBC Radio 3); as well as during various programmes on BBC Radio 5 Live, BBC Radio Scotland, BBC Radio Ulster, and other regional radio stations.

 Woods's essay collection The Myth of the Last Taboo (2016) includes essays on mourning in gay culture, catalogue-shopping, desert-island narratives, lesbian and gay holiday brochures, cartoons about AIDS in the French gay press, British gay TV programmes in the 1980s and 1990s, music in gay films, Italian camp, AIDS movies, the Beirut hostage memoirs, and the common journalistic cliché of the last taboo.